netdata/netdata/packaging/installer/README.md

 By default, Netdata's installation scripts enable automatic updates for both nightly and stable release channels.

-If you would prefer to manually update your Netdata agent, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [one-line installation script](#one-line-installation).
+If you would prefer to update your Netdata agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [one-line installation script](#one-line-installation).

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh) --no-updates
 ```

-With automatic updates disabled, you can choose exactly when and how you [update Netdata](UPDATE.md).
+With automatic updates disabled, you can choose when and how you [update Netdata](UPDATE.md).

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Finstaller%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)]()